sylvioneto/terraform_gcp/stratozone/README.md

 # Stratozone

-This example create an environment to demonstrate how to execute an assessment with Stratozone.
+This example creates an environment to demonstrate how to execute an assessment with Stratozone.

 Resources created:
 - app-server-001 (Windows)